-Where a PHA is planning to use a RAD conversion in conjunction with new construction, projects shall at a minimum meet or exceed the 2009 International Energy Conservation Code (IECC) or ASHRAE 90.1-2007 standard or any successor code that is adopted by HUD under the requirements of the Energy Independence and Security Act of 2007.
+Where a PHA is planning to use a RAD conversion in conjunction with new construction, projects shall at a minimum meet or exceed the 2009 International Energy Conservation Code (IECC) or the ASHRAE 90.1-2007 standard or any successor code that is adopted by HUD under the requirements of the Energy Independence and Security Act of 2007.
 All new construction projects are encouraged to meet or exceed the requirements for Energy Star for New Homes or Energy Star for Multifamily High Rise buildings.
 Further, in new construction and applicable retrofit projects, HUD strongly encourages the use of industry-recognized, green building certifications, such as the US Green Building Council’s LEED Rating System, Enterprise Green Communities Criteria, the National Green Building Standard, Green Globes, GreenPoint Rating, EarthCraft, Earth Advantage, Passive House, or Living Buildings.

 Environmental Review.
-Under Federal environmental review requirements, proposed RAD projects are subject to environmental review.
-Environmental documents are required to be submitted as part of the applicant’s Financing Plan.
+Under Federal environmental review requirements, proposed RAD projects are subject to environmental review under either Part 50 or Part 58, as applicable, and environmental documents are required to be submitted as part of the applicant’s Financing Plan.
 HUD will not issue an RCC if the project plan does not meet the environmental review requirements described in Attachment 1A.

 Substantial Conversion of Assistance.
 Conversions may not result in a reduction of the number of assisted units, except by a de minimis amount, defined as no more than the greater of five percent of the number of project or portfolio units under ACC immediately prior to conversion or five units.
 However, a unit is excluded from this de minimis threshold if any of the following apply: